nexotc/nexotc-docs/docs/modules/multi-layered-privacy.md

 # Multi-Layered Privacy

 !!! note "Customizable Privacy, Built for Trust"
     Privacy isn’t one-size-fits-all.
-NexOTC gives every user full control over what they share and when, without compromising on compliance or security.
+NexOTC gives every user full control over what they share and when, without ever compromising compliance or security.

 ## What is Multi-Layered Privacy?

-At NexOTC, privacy isn’t just “on” or “off.”
-It’s a flexible system with multiple layers that adjust to your needs whether you're an individual, a fund or an institution.
+Privacy isn’t just “on” or “off.”
+It’s a flexible system with multiple layers that adjust to your needs whether you're an individual or an institution.

 | Level     | Features                                                                 | Ideal For                           |
 |-----------|--------------------------------------------------------------------------|-------------------------------------|